skypjack/entt/docs/md/container.md

 library, that is, `std::unordered_map`.<br/>
 Therefore, there is no need to go into the API description.

-## Dense hash set
+## Dense set

-The dense hash set made available in `EnTT` is a set that aims to return a packed array of elements, so as to reduce the number of jumps in memory during the iteration.<br/>
+The dense set made available in `EnTT` is a hash set that aims to return a packed array of elements, so as to reduce the number of jumps in memory during iterations.<br/>
 The implementation is based on _sparse sets_ and each bucket is identified by an implicit list within the packed array itself.